mhoye/vr-flyweb-gallery/README.md

 - Use the phone camera to generate skybox textures, for that poor-man's AR experience.
 - More arts!
 - A collaborative way of submitting art would be nice.

+### Thank You

+Thank you to Blake Winton, Kannan Vijayan and Vlad Vukecevic for their help and patience getting version 0.1.0 working.

+I didn't end up using a lot if it directly, but I learned a lot from Kevin Ngo's work on [AFrame.io](http://aframe.io) while I was working on this.

+While this project isn't based on or aimed at on Google's Tango project, I relied on a big chunk of [Archilogic.com's Tango demo code](https://github.com/archilogic-com/tango-web-demo-cubes) to get started, so thanks to them as well for making it available and open-source.
+There's still a few lines of their code in here, I'm pretty sure.